ski-freak/Atnia/content/main/Card Game/Card Game Rules Doc - Backup 11-6-2024.md

 When you play a card or ability, it is put onto Dream, and the player who did not play the card becomes the active player, who may then take an action or pass.
 Any new cards/effects put into dream are placed above other cards/abilities already there.
 Once a player passes, all cards in Dream (unresolved cards) are resolved in order of top to bottom.

 When a card is played, it goes to Dream.
-When it resolves, it goes to reality if it is a unit or item, and goes to memory if it is a spell.
+When it resolves, it goes to reality (or memory if it is a spell).
 When a card in reality or dream is destroyed (such as by taking damage greater than it's defense stat), it is put into memory.
 Damage only occurs to cards in dream & reality.

 - To reiterate, you pay an ability or card's cost to play it, and only once it resolves it does it's effect and/or enters play.
 - During the main phase, when all cards/abilities resolve, the player who did not begin the stack (by placing the first card in dream) becomes the active player.
-- Locations go directly to the location zone when played, rather than going to dream first.
 - All abilities are placed into dream just as cards are.
 Universal actions do not go through dream, however.
 ---
 ## Speed
-Cards have an icon in the top left below the energy cost indicating what speed the card has.

-#### Current speeds:
-- Slow speed cards cannot be played during combat, and cannot be played while there are other cards/effects already in dream.
-- Fast speed cards can be played during combat, and can be played while there are other cards/effects already in dream.
+Cards with a given speed number can only be played if there are that many or fewer cards currently in dream.
+You may however pay 3 life per number accelerated to speed up your card and be able to play it in response to other cards.
+- Once a card has been played, the speed number is no longer relevant (it does not determine the order cards resolve in).
+- If it is the main phase (not combat), there are 0 cards and abilities in dream, and you are not committing multiple cards at once, cards with negative speed values may be played as though they had a speed of 0.
-- ∞ speed cards can be played during combat and can be played while there are other cards/effects already in dream.
-All ∞ speed cards and effects are always placed above and resolved before any non ∞ speed effects.
-No player can take actions while they are in Dream, and they do not affect which player is or becomes the active player (if you play an ∞, you remain the active player and can continue playing cards).
+- All ∞ speed effects are always placed above and resolved before any non ∞ speed effects.
+No player can take actions while they are in Dream, and they do not affect which player is or becomes the active player.

-#### More info:
 - Taking any action slower than ∞ speed causes the other player to become the active player.

-- You may commit multiple non ∞ speed cards at once, although speed rules still apply, and you must choose an order for the cards to be placed into dream.
-	- When doing this, if there are no cards already in dream, you are able to play a slow speed card as the bottom card, and commit fast speed cards along with it on top of it (the slow speed card must always be on the bottom though, so you cannot play more than one at a time).
+When you are the active player and are taking actions, you may commit multiple non ∞ speed cards/abilities at once in a group.
+You must choose an order for them in Dream & each card must be fast enough to be played as if the ones below it were already there (you may accelerate them).
+Once in dream, the group only counts as a single card for the purposes of speed.
+Once you commit the actions, the other player becomes the active player as normal.

 ---
 ## Channel System